Smart communicators know the value of earned advertising – free media publicity – and they’re successful in obtaining it.

 For example, several years after the BP Oil Spill, a piece published on this site and periodically updated remains among the top 10 most-popular month after month (BP Crisis Management, PR Misfires — a Case Study).

 From the Coach’s Corner, related tips:

-Need PR, But No Budget?
-How to Leverage News Media — Social media is OK for promotion.
+How to Leverage the News Media to Brand Your Web Site — Social media is OK for promotion.
 But if you need blockbuster publicity, use best practices in marketing.